-Faculty advisors, the DNS Academic Affairs Office, and College advising offices work closely together to be sure that students’ academic and major advising needs are met.
+Faculty advisors, DNS Student Services, and College advising offices work closely together to be sure that students’ academic and major advising needs are met.

-- College Advising and Counseling Offices (CHE Advising and Counseling and CALS Student Services as well as advising offices in other Colleges) are also a place to go for advising help.
-They provide professional counseling and referral services to students who have academic, personal, and/or family problems, help students who are undecided or changing their majors, and provide general career planning services.
+- CHE students also have the Human Ecology Advising and Counseling Office, which provides professional counseling and referral services to students who have academic, personal, and/or family problems, help students who are undecided or changing their majors, and provide general career planning services.

 Cornell offers a wide range of resources and services related to exploring and pursuing potential careers of interest, including pre-health (e.g. pre-medical) tracks.
 College- and University-level career development offices, listed below, provide guidance for exploring potential careers, searching for professional development and employment opportunities, developing skills and materials for applying and interviewing, preparing for and applying to graduate and professional programs, and more.

 There are a wide range of resources at Cornell for students who would like help building their skills for studying, time management, or test taking and those who are having a difficult time with coursework in particular classes.
 The following list describes some important resources for course-specific needs as well as for more general academic support and skills-building.

 - Course teaching staff: Interact with the faculty, instructors, and TAs in your classes.
 If you don’t understand material or assignments, they need to know.
 They usually are happy to assist students who are working hard but having trouble.
 See them early in the semester when they can be most helpful, and take advantage of any office hours or walk-in tutorials.
 If you do poorly on the first assignment or exam, contact them to find sources of help.
 You probably need new strategies rather than simply planning to study longer or better for the next exam!